davidly/tz/README.md

 # tz
 TifZip.
-Sets the compression state on a tiff file to Zip, LZW, or uncompressed
+Windows command-line app that sets the compression state on a tiff file to Zip, LZW, or uncompressed.

+Use m.bat in a Visual Studio 64 bit build window to build.

     usage: tz imagepath [/i] [/m:X]